ethereum/EIPs/EIPS/eip-n.md

 ## Abstract

-This EIP proposes an adjustment in the Ethereum block gas limit to accommodate higher transaction throughput while maintaining the current maximum block size.
+This EIP proposes an adjustment in the Ethereum calldata price to accommodate higher transaction throughput while maintaining the current maximum block size.
 This is achieved through adjusting calldata pricing, particularly for nonzero bytes, aligning with emerging data storage practices in the network, especially in the context of EIP-4844.